Ushakov Island: Geography

 Ushakov Island is located close to the region of permanent sea ice midway between Franz Josef Land and Severnaya Zemlya, at the northern limit of the Kara Sea.

 This island lies close to the limit of permanent ice; it is desolate and subject to severe Arctic storms.
 Its total area is 324 km2.

 This island belongs to the Taymyrsky Dolgano-Nenetsky District of the Krasnoyarsk Krai administrative division of Russia.
 Owing to its extreme northerly location, the sea surrounding Ushakov Island is covered with pack ice in the winter and is full of ice floes during the summer.
 The closest land is Vize Island 140 km further south.

 Ice cap

 Ushakov Island is covered by an ice cap.
 The highest point of this glacial feature is 294 m.
 The rocky ground below the icemass is flat and part of it lies below sea level.
 The edges of the ice cap form 20 m to 30 m high icy cliffs along the shore.
 The surface of the ice cap has become 2 km2 smaller between 1950 and 2000, but the ice volume has grown from 35 km3 to 38 km3.
 The average thickness of the ice having increased from 107 m to 118 m.

 Climate

+Ushakov island has an ice cap climate (EF), bordering on a tundra climate (ET; average high in July is above freezing, meaning some snow can melt), owing to its location at 81 N and ~20 miles from the limit of permanent sea ice.
+Summers are very cold and dry, while winters are extremely frigid and virtually without precipitation.